rer10013/hexa-go/README.md

 ## How to play

-This game is basically Go, but the board is hexagon!!
+This game is basically Go, but the board is Triangle!!